infinum/eightshift-docs/website/blog/2024-02-29-tips-useful-features.md

 wp boilerplate run regenerate-media
 ```

 After running these commands, you’ll have your images converted to WebP.
+Some formats like `svg` will not be converted, this is intended.

 Please note that the original files will not be deleted and you’ll have to add additional logic to your Image component for replacing the URLs.

 Here’s a simple example how to do it:

 ```php
 // Check if webP is used from admin.